After attending several events to do with agriculture, food systems and health; what are the common themes and reflections?

 World view One

 To save the world we must eat less meat, preferably none and ideally no beef.
-The data supporting this view is incontrovertible, agreed by the majority of scientists, scientific bodies including the IPPC, a multitude of environmentalists from Greta to Sir David and even the NHS.
+The data supporting this view is incontrovertible, agreed by the majority of scientists, scientific bodies including the IPCC, a multitude of environmentalists from Greta to Sir David and even the NHS.
 Argument over, plant-based is where it’s at; break out the Quorn I’ve gone vegan.

 World view Two